 How Can a Jiu-Jitsu Fighter Fight Against a More Powerful Wrestler

-As we said above, wrestlers are usually more physically stronger and even bigger than Jiu-Jitsu fighters.
+As we said above, wrestlers are usually physically stronger and even bigger than Jiu-Jitsu fighters.
 And while that may sound scary to Jiu-Jitsu recreationists, it’s not all that bad.

 1. Stay on your feet

 If you have no wrestling experience, try to stay on your feet for as long as possible.
-Once you have managed to repel the first few takedown attempts, prepare your fall on the ground on your own terms (you will certainly end up on the floor against the wrestler).
+Once you have managed to repel the first few takedown attempts, prepare your fall on the ground on your terms (you will certainly end up on the floor against the wrestler).
 This allows you to control which position you will find yourself in, and not immediately be in an unenviable position.

 2. Sweep him down on his back